 The estimated fair values of derivative financial instruments resulting in financial assets and liabilities, by their very nature, are subject to measurement uncertainty.
-Estimates of the mark-to-market value of the financial instruments at the end of each reporting period are subject to change based on changes in the forward prices.
+Estimates of the mark-to-market value of the financial instruments at the end of each reporting period are subject to change based on changes in the forward price curves of commodities and interest rates.